-The sixth edition of the Congreso Latinoamericano INTI MTC 2024 was once again held in San Carlos de Bariloche, a popular tourist destination in Argentina.
-In addition to technical presentations in the auditorium, the event also included tours and practical workshops in mountain centers.
+The sixth edition of the Congreso Latinoamericano INTI MTC 2024 will once again be held in San Carlos de Bariloche, a popular tourist destination in Argentina.
+In addition to technical presentations in the auditorium, the event will also include tours and practical workshops in mountain centers.

 Photo: Catedral Alta Patagonia SA